eisgroup/ui-render/repos/core/src/pages/eis/docs.md

 The `data.json` file can be in any form or shape.
 This file should only contain data values.

-Data values should be [normalised](https://docs.microsoft.com/en-us/office/troubleshoot/access/database-normalization-description), because the UI Renderer does not have any logic related to data, thus, it does not understand structured data.
+Data values should be [normalised](https://docs.microsoft.com/en-us/office/troubleshoot/access/database-normalization-description), because the UI Render does not have any logic related to data, thus, it does not understand structured data.

 You can, however, write complex logic related to structured data within the `meta.json` configuration file.